-Summary of Comment This comment appears to be a solicitation.
+This comment appears to be a solicitation.

-Specific Response None required.
+None required.

-Summary of Comment This comment is an abbreviated version of Comment 56.
+This comment is an abbreviated version of Comment 56.

-Specific Response The State appreciates this comment and responds to it above.
+The State appreciates this comment and responds to it above.

 This comment raises several points.
 It notes that compliance with the federal rules may cause expense to providers, and asks that the State take measures to mitigate that problem.
 It also states that, due to the different needs of different populations, the continued involvement of the Department of Human Services-Division of Developmental Disabilities is essential.
 Finally, it asks that the State clarify how it will notify providers of their remediation requirements and of future site visits.